2022 Chevrolet Silverado 1500 Trim Levels, Configurations & Comparisons.

 A lot of the cosmetic features on the outside revert back to those offered on the Custom trim.
 The bumpers and other parts lose the chrome and go back to being body-colored.
 Most of the interior features carry over from the LT trim.
 The safety features and driver-assist features are practically identical.
 The main differences here are in the powertrain and mechanical features.

-Compare the 2022 Chevrolet Silverado 1500 RST vs Custom Trail Boss Trims.
+Compare the Silverado 1500 RST vs Custom Trail Boss.
 What Is the Difference?

 The Custom Trail Boss gets a downgrade in certain areas.
 The seats go back to the manually adjusted 4-way models.
 It otherwise has the same infotainment system and safety features as the Custom trim.

-Compare the 2022 Chevrolet Silverado 1500 Custom Trail Boss vs LT Trail Boss.
+Compare the Trail Boss vs LT Trail Boss.
 What Is the Difference?

-Compare the 2022 Chevrolet Silverado 1500 LT Trail Boss vs LTZ Trim Levels.
+Compare the LT Trail Boss vs LTZ Trims.
 What Is the Difference?

 The LTZ gets an Advanced Trailering System.
 This gives drivers a whole new suite of assist features for towing.
 There's a departure checklist, trailer security list, trailer mileage display and tire-pressure monitoring for the trailer.
 The LTZ gets a set of nice 20-inch polished wheels and some all-season tires.